auth0/docs/articles/integrations/aws-api-gateway/index.md

             	"Resource": ["<your dynamodb pets table arn>"]
      }]}
     ```
-3. In the AWS API Gateway console, create a new API named “Secured Pets”.
+3. In the AWS API Gateway console, create a new API named "Secured Pets".
 Select **Resources > Models**.
 4. In the AWS Lamda console, select **Create a Lamda function**.
-Click **Skip** for the blueprint, and enter “GetPetInfo” for the *Name*.
+Click **Skip** for the blueprint, and enter "GetPetInfo" for the *Name*.
 Select *Node.js* for the runtime, and paste the following code to read pets from the dynamodb table:
     ```js

     var AWS = require('aws-sdk');